Timeline of the Yemeni revolution (January – 2 June 2011): Mid-January

-Thousands of Yemenis protested in Sana'a's streets since mid-January 2011 to demand a change in government, though the protests in the south of the country were more aggressive.
+Thousands of Yemenis protested in Sanaa's streets since mid-January 2011 to demand a change in government, though the protests in the south of the country were more aggressive.
 The protests "appeared to be the first large-scale challenge" to Saleh's rule; protesters compared him to the ousted Tunisian President Zine El Abidine Ben Ali, citing government corruption and the poor economy of Yemen.
 Protests occurred in multiple towns in both the north and south of Yemen initially against Yemeni governmental proposals to modify Yemen's constitution, rejecting the proposals as insufficient, and over unemployment and economic conditions.
-Protests on 20 January included thousands of protestors in Ta'izz.
+Protests on 20 January included thousands of protestors in Taiz.
 Protests in Aden took place on 18, 19 and 20 January.
 In Aden, car tires were burned, roads were blocked and at least seven people – both soldiers and protestors, were injured.
-Protests in Sana'a appeared to be weakening as of 20 January 2011.
-Two of the protests occurred at Sana'a University, with a slogan "Leave before you are forced to leave", which Reuters interpreted as a criticism of "autocratic Arab leaders, including Saleh."
+Protests in Sanaa appeared to be weakening as of 20 January 2011.
+Two of the protests occurred at Sanaa University, with a slogan "Leave before you are forced to leave", which Reuters interpreted as a criticism of "autocratic Arab leaders, including Saleh."

 27 January

-At least 16,000 demonstrators took to the streets in Sana'a on 27 January, including at least 10,000 at Sana'a University.
+At least 16,000 demonstrators took to the streets in Sanaa on 27 January, including at least 10,000 at Sanaa University.

 After the government announced intentions for political reforms, protesters rejected the proposals as not extensive enough to ensure Saleh or his son do not continue to rule indefinitely.
 Protesters appeared to be pushing for reform rather than a revolution unlike in Tunisia.
 A Yemeni journalist stated: "These were not spontaneous or popular protests like in Egypt, but rather mass-rallies organised by the opposition who are using events in Tunisia to test Saleh's regime.
 This is only the start of a fierce political battle in the run-up to Yemen's parliamentary elections in April."

 29 January

-On 29 January, protesters in Sana'a demanded the ouster of Saleh.
+On 29 January, protesters in Sanaa demanded the ouster of Saleh.
 They chanted "Ali, leave leave" and "Tunisia left, Egypt after it and Yemen in the coming future" before plainclothes police officers attacked the demonstration, though no casualties were reported.
 Tawakel Karman, a leading parliamentary member of the Al-Islah, said a security force personnel tried to attack her with a dagger and a shoe but protesters stopped him.
 She also said that "We will continue until the fall of Ali Abdullah Saleh's regime.
 We have the Southern Movement in the south, the (Shia) Huthi rebels in the north, and parliamentary opposition [calling for political change]."

-At the end of the month, activist Belquis Al Lahabi noted that, initially, women led multiple protests and a number of the issues raised were on maternal mortality, child marriage, and the uneven burden of illiteracy and poverty on women – though by the end of the first month, women were beaten in the town square in Sana'a that they once led.
+At the end of the month, activist Belquis Al Lahabi noted that, initially, women led multiple protests and a number of the issues raised were on maternal mortality, child marriage, and the uneven burden of illiteracy and poverty on women – though by the end of the first month, women were beaten in the town square in Sanaa that they once led.